jaken92/compliment-generator/README.md

 # My useless webpage

+My first schoolproject in vanilla js.
 A simple compliment generator.
 Playing around with different javascript functions to learn.
 The result is a pretty useless webpage.

 # Installation